Ozzie Albies Player Props: Braves vs. Rays

 Rays Pitching Rankings

+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.

-- The Rays have a 3.68 team ERA that ranks third among all league pitching staffs.
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.68).

-- The Rays rank 11th in baseball in home runs surrendered (94 total, one per game).
+- Rays pitchers combine to surrender 95 home runs (one per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.